 The liquids department primarily makes household cleaning products including glass, kitchen, and metal cleaners.
+Greg, Troy, Jason, and Mike joined Ms. Campbell-Jones and KD on a tour of this department.
 This department, like many of the others, mixes and blends the ingredients to form the products before being piped over to the processing and packaging line where it is put into the individual containers.
-Liquid dish soap was being produced at the time of the inspection.
+A liquid soap was being produced at the time of the inspection.
+Ms. Campbell-Jones explained that Access is currently making some changes within this department.